gpodder/mygpo/maintainer-needed.md

 How would the handover happen?
 ----------------------------

-I imagine the handover period of several months, with a gradual transition of access and duties.
+I imagine a handover period of several months, with a gradual transition of access and duties.
 This would be accompanied by an explanation of code and infrastructure.